 If you or a loved one have been seriously injured in a collision involving a commerical vehicle or truck, call our Cherry Hill truck accident lawyers at (856) 671-1703 for a free and confidential case evaluation.

-Why Work WIth Cuneo & Leonetti?
+Why Choose Cuneo & Leonetti?

 After a serious injury, the attorney you hire is one of the most important decisions you will make.
 This is especially true in cases involving commercial trucks.

 Commercial truck cases typically involve very serious injuries and are much more complex than those only involving typical passenger vehicles.
-To get the best outcome possible, it is incredibly important that your attorney have experience in trucking cases.
+To get the best outcome possible, it is incredibly important that your attorney has experience in trucking cases.

 At Cuneo & Leonetti

 - We have a reputation built on years of experience.
 Our legal team is proud to have secured over 6 million dollars in settlements for motor vehicle accidents, reflecting our unwavering commitment to our client’s rights and well-being.